Russia seeks 'new level' of relations with China - ExBulletin

 Russia seeks ‘new level’ of relations with China

-MOSCOW, Jan 30 (Reuters) – Russia said on Monday it wanted to take relations with China to a “new level” and looked forward to face-to-face talks with leaders in Beijing as ‘a Russian newspaper reported that China’s top diplomat will visit Moscow in February.
+Russia said on Monday it wanted to take its relations with China to a “new level” and looked forward to face-to-face talks with leaders in Beijing, as a Russian newspaper reported that the top Chinese diplomat would visit Moscow in February.

 “We are convinced that the potential for Russian-Chinese bilateral cooperation is still far from being exhausted,” the Russian Foreign Ministry said.